alciamoncrieffe/Dermatologist--Udacity/README.md

 While the original challenge provided additional data (such as the gender and age of the patients), we only provide the image data to you.
 If you would like to download this additional patient data, you may do so at the competition website.

 All three of the above teams increased the number of images in the training set with additional data sources.
 If you'd like to expand your training set, you are encouraged to begin with the ISIC Archive.

+#### Data Loaders
+Initial training data transformations include a RandomHorizontalFlip and RandomRotation(30), since there is no constant orientation of a melanoma.

+                            transforms.RandomRotation(30),
+                            transforms.RandomHorizontalFlip(),
+                            transforms.Resize(224),
+                            transforms.CenterCrop(224),
+                            transforms.ToTensor(),
+                            transforms.Normalize((0.485, 0.456, 0.406),
+                                                 (0.229, 0.224, 0.225)

+#### Latest Model Architecture
+As a starting point, we will be finetuning the existing VGG16 model.
+Freezing the existing weights, loading the VGG16 model and then replacing the final layer with a new one of 3 classes for our 3 images types.

+Just using a funetuned model has produced a 70% test accuracy.

+#### Next steps would be to replace or retain the other Linear layers and see if we can improve the accuracy